aospapp/aosp/external/pigweed/docs/style_guide.rst

 Prefer storing references over storing pointers.
 Pointers are required when the pointer can change its target or may be ``nullptr``.
 Otherwise, a reference or const reference should be used.
-In accordance with the Google C++ style guide, only const references are permitted as function arguments; pointers must be used in place of mutable references when passed as function arguments.

 Preprocessor macros
 ===================